 California car thief plunges off bridge to fiery death during police chase

-An unidentified man fleeing police in a stolen car bowled off a Bay Area bridge in California over the weekend, falling more than 100 feet before a fatal, fiery crash, according to a local report.
+An unidentified man fleeing police in a Honda Civic bowled off a Bay Area bridge in California over the weekend, falling over 100 feet before a deadly, fiery crash, according to police.

-The chase began on Interstate 80 Sunday evening, heading eastbound to the Carquinez Bridge in Crockett, where the driver lost control around a curve and crashed over the edge, the East Bay Times reported.
+The chase began on Interstate 80 Sunday evening, heading eastbound through multiple counties before reaching the Carquinez Bridge in Crockett, where the driver lost control around a curve and crashed over the edge, a California Highway Patrol [CHP] spokesman told Fox News.

-The vehicle burst into flames on impact with the ground, and the driver’s remains were so badly burned that authorities could not immediately identify him, according to the report.
-There was only one occupant in the vehicle.
+The stolen vehicle burst into flames on impact with the ground, and the driver’s remains were so badly burned that investigators could not identify him right away, the East Bay Times reported.
+The man was the only person inside the car.

-The car reportedly landed on the beach near the bridge’s east end, near a factory.
-It’s unclear how fast it was moving before the crash.
+The car landed on the beach east of the bridge.
+Police said it was moving at "a high rate of speed" during the chase.

-The Contra Costa District Attorney’s Office, which in accordance with a county protocol investigates all deaths law enforcement-related deaths, said an investigation was ongoing but had no further comment as of Tuesday afternoon.
+The Contra Costa District Attorney’s Office, which in accordance with a county protocol has looked into all law enforcement-related deaths, said an investigation was ongoing but had no further comment as of Tuesday afternoon.

-A California Highway Patrol (CHP) spokesman did not immediately respond to a request for comment.

 ATLANTA POLICE ARREST DOZENS, IMPOUND EXOTIC CARS IN ILLEGAL STREET RACING CRACKDOWN

-The weekend crash aside, the CHP announced in a press release Tuesday that due to the coronavirus stay-at-home order, traffic incidents -- including crashes and DUI arrests -- are in decline across the state’s roads.
+The weekend crash aside, the CHP announced Tuesday that due to the coronavirus stay-at-home order, traffic incidents – including crashes and DUI arrests – were in decline across the state’s roads.

-The CHP said traffic crashes were down 75 percent between March 19 and April 30 this year compared to the same period in 2019 – and traffic fatalities decreased by a whopping 88 percent.
+The CHP reported traffic crashes were down 75 percent between March 19 and April 30 this year compared to the same period in 2019 – and traffic deaths decreased by a whopping 88 percent.

 CLICK HERE FOR THE FOX NEWS APP